-Risk to the unborn child/children of pregnant women is well established.
+Risks to the unborn child/children of pregnant women is well established.
 For this reason ease of access to the addiction treatment system is imperative.
 All pregnant women presenting for service will be referred for a medical assessment prior to admission.

-- 1.0 There will be policies and procedures in place regarding ease of access. - 1.1 The polices and procedures will address priority admission for pregnant women, including arranging appropriate alternative referrals when admission is not possible. - 1.2 The policies and procedures will address consideration for extended stay. - 1.3 The policies and procedures will address priority service for relapse from treatment programs.

-2.0 There will be policies and procedures in place regarding referrals.

-- 2.1 The policies and procedures will address mandatory referral for medical intervention for all alcohol withdrawal. - 2.2 The policies and procedures will address cessation of opioids or sedatives/benzodiazepines only under medical supervision. - 2.3 The policies and procedures will address priority referrals to treatment agencies/services. - 2.4 The policies and procedures will address referral process to Public Health. - 2.5 The policies and procedures will address referrals for possible methadone treatment for opioid dependent women due to the impact of use and withdrawal on pregnancy and the unborn child/children (e.g., spontaneous abortion, pre-term labour, fetal death, neonatal withdrawal).

-- 2.6 The policies and procedures will address screening for sexually transmitted infections (STI's), HIV, TB, Hepatitis B and C, for impact on pregnancy and health of the unborn child/children. - 2.7 The policies and procedures will address referral to an addiction medicine specialist with expertise in pregnancy, where available (according to "Managing, Alcohol, Tobacco and Other Drug Problems: A Pocket Guide for Physicians and Nurses").

-3.0 There will be policies and procedures in place regarding ongoing care.
+- 1.0 There will be policies and procedures in place regarding ease of access. - 1.1 The policies and procedures will address priority admission for pregnant women, including arranging appropriate alternative referrals when admission is not possible. - 1.2 The policies and procedures will address consideration for extended stay. - 1.3 The policies and procedures will address priority service for relapse from treatment programs. - 2.0 There will be policies and procedures in place regarding referrals. - 2.1 The policies and procedures will address mandatory referral for medical intervention for all alcohol withdrawal. - 2.2 The policies and procedures will address cessation of opioids or sedatives/benzodiazepines only under medical supervision. - 2.3 The policies and procedures will address priority referrals to treatment agencies/services. - 2.4 The policies and procedures will address referral process to Public Health. - 2.5 The policies and procedures will address referrals for possible methadone treatment for opioid dependent women due to the impact of use and withdrawal on pregnancy and unborn child (e.g. spontaneous abortion, pre-term labour, fetal death, neonatal withdrawal). - 2.6 The policies and procedures will address screening for sexually transmitted infections (STI's), HIV, TB, Hepatitis B & C, for impact on pregnancy and health of unborn child/children. - 2.7 The policies and procedures will address referral to addiction medicine specialist with expertise in pregnancy, where available. (according to Managing, Alcohol, Tobacco and Other Drug Problems: A Pocket Guide for Physicians and Nurses) - 3.0 There will be policies and procedures in place regarding ongoing care. - 3.1 The policies and procedures will address a protocol for the necessity of pre-natal care. - 3.2 The policies and procedures will address education and support regarding the impact of substances on pregnancy and the unborn child/children (e.g. Motherisk, Addictions Early Childhood Development Initiative projects).

-- 3.1 The policies and procedures will address a protocol for the necessity of pre-natal care. - 3.2 The policies and procedures will address education and support regarding the impact of substances on pregnancy and the unborn child/children (e.g., Motherisk, Addictions Early Childhood Development Initiative projects). - 3.3 The policies and procedures will address staff awareness of complications from substance use by pregnant women. - 3.4 The policies and procedures will address the advisability of Case Management.
+- 3.3 The policies and procedures will address staff awareness of complications from substance use by pregnant women. - 3.4 The policies and procedures will address the advisability of Case Management.